aabushnell/py-sim/README.md

 - git
 - Python 3.11 or greater
+- A python virtual environment manager
+  - i.e. pyenv w/ pyenv-virtualenv or conda
-- A C/C++ compiler (gcc is recommended)
+- gcc compiler
+- GNU Make
 - For full GPU accelerated features:
   - A CUDA installation including:
     - cublas v2
     - cudart
   - A CUDA compatible GPU
   - nvcc compiler
-- GNU Make

-Recommended:
-- A python virtual environment manager (i.e. pyenv w/ pyenv-virtualenv)

 Note that this installation procedure should be identical across most Unix systems (Linux/MacOS) however in order to properly install and run the package on Windows several changes would need to be made, in particular to the compilation and loading of the C++ shared libraries.